Watch SEC Network Live Stream

 With YouTube TV, you can live stream SEC Network and about 50+ channels for $40 per month.
 Customers get unlimited Cloud DVR, which is really nice.

 And you’ll get essential sports channels including ESPN, FS1, FS2 and ESPNU.
 YouTube TV works on most streaming devices including Roku and Apple TV.
-But be aware that YouTube TV does not have an app for Fire TV or Firestick because of its ongoing dispute with Amazon.
+But be aware that YouTube TV does not have an app for Fire TV or Firestick despite settling its dispute with Amazon.

 YouTube TV has a free 7-day trial for new customers.